bibekbhatta/BusinessAnalytics/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bibekbhatta/BusinessAnalytics/HEAD)

 ***After you have clicked on the above banner***, it will take you to an online environment where you can run the codes that are provided in Jupyter notebooks.
-Within the  Jupyter notebook, you can start with the top most cell and press ***Shift+Enter*** to move down to the next cell.
+Within the  Jupyter notebook, you can start from the top most cell and press ***Shift+Enter*** to move down to the next cell.